moderndive/moderndive/README.md

 | age       |  \-0.006 |      0.003 |   \-2.311 |    0.021 |   \-0.011 |   \-0.001 |

 ### 3\.
 Produce residual analysis plots from scratch using `ggplot2`

-The third common student question:

-> “Where are the fitted/predicted values and residuals?”

 How can we extract point-by-point information from a regression model, such as the fitted/predicted values and the residuals?
 (Note we only